-Remember, this review is for the original Razer Iskur.
+Take note that this is a review of the original Razer Iskur.
 There is also the Razer Iskur Black Edition, which is the same base chair but comes with a more office-friendly all-black mature aesthetic.

 Razer Iskur Review: Package and Setup

 Like most gaming chairs the Razer Iskur comes in a mammoth box.
 If your gaming room is a distance away, I’d advise being more sensible than me and unpacking before you take it there.
 That size, paired with the branded cardboard does instantly make you feel like you’ve bought a chair with substance.